 The next step in creating a graduate personal statement is to fill in the outline with broad strokes of color, just like the artist who starts to develop his subject’s portrait with paint hues.
 Details will add color to your outline of topics.
 A graduate personal statement requires a well-planned portrait, choosing the words as carefully as the artist’s oils.
 Expressive, strong words add depth, color and dimension, bringing the subject to life, on paper as well as on the artist’s canvas.

 The final step in creating a complete picture of yourself through the graduate personal statement involves adding the details.
 A painter switches to his fine brushes at this stage to add light strokes which will define cheekbones and eyelashes.
 You will create a graduate personal statement with broad experiences, enhanced by rich details that reveal your personality and long term goals.
 The reader will be able to “see “ you through your personal statement for graduate school, discerning your motivation and commitment.

 A Personal Statement for Graduate School Should be Attractive, Accurate and Positive

-The analogy here compares an artist creating your portrait with paint to you writing a graduate personal statement with words .
+The analogy here compares an artist creating your portrait with paint to our graduate school personal statement editing services.
 Both require creativity, motivation, inspiration, and a lot of thought and planning.